toolleeo/cli-apps/README.md

 * [happyfinder](https://github.com/hugows/hf) - (another) Fuzzy file finder for the command line.
 * [hypergrep](https://github.com/p-ranav/hypergrep) - Recursively search directories for a regex pattern using Intel Hypescan.
 * [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
-* [ll](https://github.com/antonmedv/ll) - ls with git status.
-* [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
 * [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
-* [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
 * [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
 * [PathPicker](https://facebook.github.io/PathPicker/) - A tool from Facebook that parses the output from a command and presents a UI to select files and directories, can be used to apply a command of a interactively selected files or to move across directories.
 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
-* [pretty-ls](https://github.com/ix/pretty-ls) - Rust ls clone with pretty colors.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.